 Q- What is electrical cardioversion?

-Electrical cardioversion is a treatment for a heartbeat that isn't normal, such as atrial fibrillation.
-It uses a brief electric shock to reset your heart's rhythm.
-Before the treatment, you will get medicine to make you sleepy.
+A treatment for a heartbeat that isn't normal, such as atrial fibrillation, is electrical cardioversion.
+It resets your heart's rhythm with a quick electric shocks.
+You will be given medication to make you asleep prior to the therapy.
 You should not feel any pain.
 Your doctor will put patches on your chest.
 Or you might get them on both your chest and back.
-They send a brief electric current to your heart.
-In most cases, this restores the heart's normal rhythm right away.
+They send a small electric current through your body to your heart.
+In most situations, this immediately restores the heart's regular rhythm.

 Cardioversion itself takes about 5 minutes.
 But the whole procedure will likely take about 30 to 45 minutes.
 That includes time to recover.
 Abnormal heart rhythms sometimes come back after the treatment.
 You may need to take medicines.
 These may help your heart keep its normal rhythm.